ooni/netx/DESIGN.md

     DialID   int64
 ```

-Every network connection will be additionally identified by
+Every established network connection will be additionally identified by

 ```Go
     ConnID   int64
 ```

 Where `ConnID` is the identifier of the connection and is
-unique within a specific set of measurements.
+generated from the five tuple.

 Likewise, HTTP events will have their